*This post may contain affiliate links for which I earn commissions.*

 The Main Benefits Of These Pruners:

-- Firstly, the blades won’t break, bend or warp and stay sharp for a very long time.
+- The blades won’t break, bend or warp and stay sharp for a very long time.

 - Because the handles fit so well into your hand there’s less chance of cutting fatigue and they feel so comfortable to use.

-- Additionally, there’s a sap groove that prevents the blades from sticking and means you don’t have to keep stopping to clean your shears if you’re cutting particularly ‘sappy wood‘.
+- There’s a sap groove that prevents the blades from sticking and means you don’t have to keep stopping to clean your shears if you’re cutting particularly ‘sappy wood‘.

-- Plus, there’s no need to carry a separate wire snip while out in the garden.
+- There’s no need to carry a separate wire snip while out in the garden.

 Now let’s look at the different models available: